 Operating System and User Interface

 The Impossidroid Z13 will run on the latest Android version 4.3 Jelly Bean.
-I’m tempted to say the UI will be stock Android but Mr Mo might frown at that idea.
-So I’m gonna go for a hybrid of HTC sense 5, for it aesthetic brilliance, and Ubuntu Phone UI for the simplified user experience.
-But he notification system would have to be like the Blackberry 10’s Blackberry Hub.
+I’m tempted to say the UI will be stock Android, but Mr Mo might frown at that idea.
+So I’m going to go for a hybrid of HTC sense 5, for it aesthetic brilliance, and Ubuntu Phone UI for the simplified user experience.
+But the notification system would have to be like the Blackberry 10’s Blackberry Hub.
 As much as I love Android, I’m barely tolerating its notification system.